 Every Zulip user has an API key, available on the settings page.
 This API key can be used to do essentially everything the user can do; for that reason, users should keep their API key safe.
 Users can rotate their own API key if it is accidentally compromised.

-To properly remove a user’s access to a Zulip team, it does not suffice to change their password or deactivate their account in the SSO system, since neither of those prevents authenticating with the user’s API key or those of bots the user has created.
-Instead, you should deactivate the user’s account in the “Organization settings” interface (
+To properly remove a user’s access to a Zulip team, it does not suffice to change their password or deactivate their account in a SSO system, since neither of those prevents authenticating with the user’s API key or those of bots the user has created.
+Instead, you should deactivate the user’s account via Zulip’s “Organization settings” interface.

 The Zulip mobile apps authenticate to the server by sending the user’s password and retrieving the user’s API key; the apps then use the API key to authenticate all future interactions with the site.
 Thus, if a user’s phone is lost, in addition to changing passwords, you should rotate the user’s Zulip API key.